 VLAWMO GIS page: Measure tool found in upper right, for measuring surface area such as rooftops, turf, and pavement.

 Seasonal maintenance helps keep raingardens attractive and functional.
 VLAWMO is here to support your school in maintaining a raingarden or native planting.
 When maintenance is established as a routine school activity, the raingarden serves as an outdoor classroom in art, science, community service, and team building.

 Vern, Mel, and Estrella have discovered a big problem in their wetland home!
 Hear about their adventures to solve the predicaments effecting their wetland and how they work with neighbors to bring it back to health.
 This story-time-style activity showcases local projects, water resources, maps, and community initiatives to illustrate the VLAWMO watershed.
-Students Pre-K to 1st grade will learn about lakes, wetlands, raingardens, and stormwater pollution in an easy-to-grasp way, with inspiration on how to help Vern, Mel, and Estrella in the future.
-Activity is 30-45 minutes, using an open floor/seated space.
+Download the PDF below for a virtual "storybook", and find the story template in the notes of the slideshow.

 Explore the watershed and discover our local wildlife with these engaging StoryMaps.
 Each one takes the viewer on a journey with maps, photos, and sounds, while explaining what mammals, birds, and amphibians mean for watershed health.

 Additional slideshows showcasing wetland wildlife are found on our YouTube channel.